fennel-ai/client/docs/pages/concepts/introduction.md

 of data is tagged with whatever field is tagged with `field(timestamp=True)`.
 In fact, this ability to track time evolution enables Fennel to use the same code to generate both online and offline features.

+### Pipeline
+Once you have one or more "sourced" datasets, you can derive new datasets from existing datasets by writing simple declarative Python code - it's unimaginatively called a pipeline.
+Let's look at one such pipeline:

+<pre snippet="concepts/introduction#pipeline" highlight="3"></pre>

+So we can define datasets, source them from external datasets, derive them via pipelines, and do temporal primary key lookups on them via indices.
+What has all this to do with features?
+How to write a feature in Fennel?
+Well, this is where we have to talk about the second main concept - featureset.

 ## Featureset